hyd123/Homepage/index.md

 <h2>ABOUT ME</h2>
 I am a PhD candidate in <a href="http://www.ee.cityu.edu.hk/home/">Department of Electronic Engineering</a>, <a href="http://www.cityu.edu.hk/">City University of Hong Kong</a>.
 My supervisor is <a href="http://www.ee.cityu.edu.hk/~syyuen/">Shiu Yin Yuen</a>.<br>
 I was born and grew up in Chengdu, a beautiful city located in southwest China.
-In my spare time, I enjoy playing computer games， watching comics and animes, playing basketball, and tasting delicacies.
+In my spare time, I enjoy playing computer games, watching comics and animes, playing basketball, and tasting delicacies.

 <h2>EDUCATION</h2>